Hugo Silva (actor): Career

 In the late 1990s, he had the opportunity to participate in the Spanish television program Crónicas marcianas, helping him obtain some recognition.
 He was then given a leading role hit television series Al salir de clase, based on the lives of Spanish high school students.

 Silva made his feature film debut in Miserable Life (2000).

 In 2005, after having played a role in the unsuccessful Paco y Veva, Hugo Silva was cast as Lucas Fernández in on Los Hombres de Paco, a show that averages nearly 4 million viewers per episode.
 In 2007 played the protagonist Mateo of critically acclaimed El Hombre de Arena.

 In 2016 he joined the cast of El ministerio del tiempo.

-In April 2025, he wrapped shooting the satire Cada día nace un listo directed by Arantxa Echevarría, portraying the protagonist, a man at a low ebb after a past popularity as a talent show celebrity.
+In April 2025, he wrapped shooting the satire A Sucker's Born Every Minute directed by Arantxa Echevarría, portraying the protagonist, a man at a low ebb after a past popularity as a talent show celebrity.
 He described the character as "a very childlike and positive guy, and he always sees the bright side of life".